 Why is Full-Spectrum Hemp Oil Important?

 The health benefits of full-spectrum hemp go beyond it being a source of CBD.
 The array of cannabinoids and other natural constituents found in full-spectrum hemp oil work have been shown in studies to work together in what’s referred to as the “entourage effect.”
 Together, these compounds work harmoniously to magnify their therapeutic properties.
-The complex mix of cannabinoids, essential nutrients, protein, and healthy fats work in unison to provide homeostasis and balance in our health.
+The complex mix of cannabinoids, essential nutrients, protein, and healthy fats work synergistically to encourage homeostasis and balance in our health.

 You can learn even more about the entourage effect here.